ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-token.md

 ## Selective Disclosure

 While JWPs provide the underling structure for easily supporting selective disclosure, JPTs must go a step further to ensure that applications can effectively provide choice and consent on exactly what is being disclosed.
-Software using JWPs must know the mappings from payloads to claims and predicates.
+Software using JWPs must know the mappings from payloads to claims.
 JPTs do not support disclosing claims that are intended to be private from the issuer to the relying party.
-All revealed payloads MUST be mapped to claims that are accessible to the application.
+All disclosed payloads MUST be mapped to claims and made accessible to the application.

 ## Familiarity